munkhdorj-m/11th-Python-Exam-1/README.md

 **Problem:**

-Input n numbers as list and write each number to a file called numbers.txt, one number per line.
+Input a number and check whether it is prime using a loop.

 **Example:**

+    Input: 7
+    Output: True

+    Input: 12
+    Output: False

-    Example Input:
+    Input: 1
-        [10,20,30,40,50]

-    File Output (numbers.txt):
-        10
-        20
-        30
-        40
-        50
+    Output: False

 ---